-- 1. Safe working practices to prevent hazards and to ensure the safety of workers and members of the public are being carried out. - 2.
-Safe working practices using appropriate equipment and materials to prevent damages to work areas and injuries to himself and 3rd parties are being carried out. - 3.
-Safety barriers around a work environment hazard to protect workers and members of the public are set up. - 4.
-Appropriate protective clothing and safety equipment and know the whereabouts of first- aid equipment is used. - 5.
-Store materials hazardous to health are used and handled in a safe manner. - 6.
-Risk assessment to cover the job assigned and the working area is carried out. - 7.
-Temporary or fixed electrical switch gear, isolating valves as instructed in the health and safety procedures are located and switched off. - 8.
-There is collaboration with construction team members. - 9.
-The factors affecting safety of scaffold structures are stated. - 10.
-There is a list of all the types of scaffold inspection checklists. - 11.
-The main content should form the scaffold register (inspection authority or company document). - 12.
-Health and safety precautions being applied on day-to-day bases and ensure that colleagues onsite are in good health. - 13.
-All measures to keep adequate working distance from overhead electrical cables are taken.
+- 1. Carry out safe working practices to prevent hazards and to ensure the safety of workers and members of the public. - 2.
+Carry out safe working practices using appropriate equipment and materials to prevent damages to work areas and injuries to himself and 3rd parties. - 3.
+Set up safety barriers around a work environment hazard to protect workers and members of the public. - 4.
+Use appropriate protective clothing and safety equipment and know the whereabouts of firstaid equipment. - 5.
+Use, handle and store materials hazardous to health in a safemanner. - 6.
+Carry out a risk assessment to cover the job assigned and the working area required for the job. - 7.
+Locate and switch-off temporary or fixed electrical switch gear, isolating valves as instructed in the health and safety procedures. - 8.
+Collaborate with construction team members. - 9.
+State the factors affecting safety of scaffold structures. - 10.
+List the types of scaffold inspection checklists. - 11.
+State the main content that should form the scaffold register.
+(Inspection authority or company document). - 12.
+Advise on health and safety precautions being applied on day-to-daybases. - 13.
+Take all measures to keep adequate working distance from overhead electrical cables.

 - 1. The roles and responsibilities of themselves and others under the Health and Safety Act. - 2.
 The health and safety risks associated with their role which include tools, materials and equipment used and working practices and procedures. - 3.
-Potential hazardous material at the workplace. - 4.
+The recognition of potential hazardous material at the workplace. - 4.
 The procedures for dealing with potential hazardous material in the place of work. - 5.
-Health concerns associated with the workplace and safe practices when carrying out work. - 6.
+The health concerns associated with the workplace and safe practices when carryingout work. - 6.
 When to seek expert assistance. - 7.
 Hazards and potential hazards at the place of work (such as electricity, slippery and uneven surfaces, dust and fumes, handling and transporting, contaminants and irritants, fire, heights, improper use of tools and equipment). - 8.
-The importance of being alert to the presence of hazards in the place of work. - 9.
+The understanding of the importance of being alert to the presence of hazards in the place of work. - 9.
 The responsible persons to whom to report health and safety matters. - 10.
 The emergency procedures in the place of work. - 11.
-The first aid facilities that exist within the work area.
+The first aid facilities that exist within the workarea. - 12.
+The understanding of the use of barriers and warning signs.

-- 12. The necessary safety precautions including the use of protective clothing and equipment for a range of situations. - 13.
-The methods used for protecting customers' property. - 14.
-When it is required to isolate domestic water services from the main water supply. - 15.
-Any toxic effect of materials used. - 16.
-The preventative and remedial actions to be taken in the case of exposure to materials hazardous to health. - 17.
+- 13. The necessary safety precautions including the use of protective clothing and equipment for a range of applications.
+(Situation instead application). - 14.
+The methods used for protecting customers' property. - 15.
+When it is required to isolate domestic water services from the main water supply. - 16.
+How to describe any toxic effect of materials used. - 17.
+The preventative and remedial actions to be taken in the case of exposure to materials hazardous to health. - 18.
 The importance to check and follow manufacturer instructions regarding 'expiry dates' and care and condition of Personal Protective Equipment.